TLINDEN/kleingebaeck/README.md

 submit    a    patch,    please    open   an    issue    on    github: https://github.com/TLINDEN/kleingebaeck/issues.

-Please repeat the failing command with debugging enabled C<-d> and include the output in the issue.
+Please repeat the failing command with debugging enabled `-d` and include the output in the issue.

 ## Copyright und License